 IoT, IoT, IoT – any exciting work?

-Lets explore some eye catching IoT projects, might help changing the mood.
+Lets explore some eye catching IoT projects, that might help changing your mood.

 Jacquard by Google: Convert ordinary objects such as shoe or jacket and give them new digital abilities.
 Adidas GMR is one such innovation by Adidas and Google-Jacquard to unleash all-new experience for football players by combining outdoor football game and online gaming with IoT capabilities in shoes.